Calle 72 (TransMilenio)

-The simple-station Calle 72 is part of the TransMilenio mass-transit system of Bogotá, Colombia, opened in the year 2000.
+The simple-station Calle 72 was part of the TransMilenio mass-transit system of Bogotá, Colombia, opened in the year 2000.

 Location

-The station is located in northern Bogotá, specifically on Avenida Caracas, between Calles 70A and 72.
+The station was located in northern Bogotá, specifically on Avenida Caracas, between Calles 70A and 72.

 History

 In 2000, phase one of the TransMilenio system was opened between Portal de la 80 and Tercer Milenio, including this station.

 The station is named Calle 72 due to its proximity to the arterial route of the same name.